NEPONSET RIVER GREENWAY:

 Directions:

-To start from Pope Paul Park [Northern End]; From I-93 northbound, take exit 11A to Granite Ave.
+From I-93 Northbound, take exit 11A to Granite Ave.
 Bear right off the ramp on Granite Ave. to your second set of lights.
 Turn right on Gallivan Blvd. and you'll see the park entrance just after Walgreen's on your right.
-From I-93 southbound, take exit 12 to Gallivan Blvd and look right for a sign into the park.

 Blue Hills Reservation Study Area

-Starting from the Blue Hills Reservation parking lot in Milton [Southern End]; Follow the dirt trail out of the parking lot along Brush Hill Rd & Neponset Valley Pkwy to Paul's Bridge.
-Paul's Bridge is an historic bridge over the Neponset River.
-The bridge was built in 1849, replacing wooden bridges that had been on the site since the early 1700s.
-It had a major rebuilding in 1932, when it was widened.
-Most of the original stone was reused.
-Continue alongside Neponset Valley Pkwy to the intersection with Truman Pkwy.
+Continue West, alongside Neponset Valley Pkwy (sidewalk and dirt path) to the intersection with Truman Pkwy in Hyde Park.
 Cross the Neponset Valley Pkwy followed by the Truman Pkwy via two cross-lights.
-The wide paved Neponset River Greenway travels North alongside the Truman Pkwy separated by a wooden barrier.
+The wide, paved Neponset River Greenway, travels North, alongside the Western Side of the Truman Pkwy.
 A BIKE LANE also follows the Truman Pkwy.
 Cross over the Neponset River and enter Hyde Park.
 Just past a shopping plaza, after 0.7 miles, you'll come to Martini Shell at Hyde Park.
 You can travel through the park, which has picnic tables and fronts the Neponset River or continue straight on the trail alongside Truman Pkwy.
-Past here the BIKE LANE only travels north.
+Past here the BIKE LANE only travels South.
 The trail parallels the parkway on the right and RR tracks along the left.
 You come to Dana Ave at 1.3 miles.

 Note; Left brings you to Ryan Playground, where a 0.3 mile paved trail circles a field.